A-R18/hms/readme.md

 - Made Authorization with JWT token
 - Current user access feature has be added
 - Added role based access control (RBAC)
+---

-# Tech used in backend:
+# Tech stack used in backend:

 - Node.js
 - Table plus (for DB mainly & data viewing)
 - Xampp for SQL server
 - Postman for API Testing
-- mysql 2 (mentioning version for info)
+- postgresql (transitioned from mysql)